realxinzhao/paper-nc2024-LandBasedCDR-DisplayItems/README.md

 Matthew Binsted 	(August 2023 -)

 # Instruction
 Download the entire R project and run `R/main.R`.
-The script will source two scripts `R/AR6/AR6_main.R` and `R/GCAM/GCAM_main.R` to generate figures or datasets related to AR6 scenario data and GCAM results, respectively.
-These scripts will furter source and run functions to generate figures and datasets, which will be saved in  `output/GCAM/Main` or `output/GCAM/SI`.
+The script will source two scripts, `R/AR6/AR6_main.R` and `R/GCAM/GCAM_main.R`, to generate figures or datasets related to AR6 scenario data and GCAM results, respectively.
+These scripts will further  source and run functions to generate figures and datasets, which will be saved in  `output/GCAM/Main` or `output/GCAM/SI`.

 ## Package output and size
-The package output include figures and datasets (`output/*` included in this repo).
+The package output includes figures and datasets (`output/*` included in this repo).
 The size of the output is about 50MB.
 The total size of the repo is about 100MB.

 ## Package data
 `output/FigDataRDS/*.rds`: 	Intermediate data used for generating figures (20MB) `data/AR6/*`: 				Processed AR6 data
 `data/AR15/*`: 				Processed AR6 data
 `data/maps/*`: 				Mapping files
 *Note that the GCAM model and files needed for replicating the runs are archived at [realxinzhao/paper-LandBasedCDR-GCAM](https://github.com/realxinzhao/paper-LandBasedCDR-GCAM).
-The source database could be a few Gigabites so they are not included here.*
+The source database could be a few Gigabytes so they are not included here.
+However, the raw queried output datasets are archived at [zenodo.org/record/8244015](https://zenodo.org/record/8244015).*

 ## Functions
-Figures or figure sets are written in indenpendent functions (`R/AR6/*.R` and `R/GCAM/*.R`).
+Figures or figure sets are written in independent  functions (`R/AR6/*.R` and `R/GCAM/*.R`).
 Helper functions to help data processing are stored in `R/helper_func/*.R`.
-All functions are sourced in a nested structure so that the global environemnt is utilized.
+All functions are sourced in a nested structure so that the global environment is utilized.

 ## R Session Information